sajeena3012/sajeena3012/README.md

 - 🎓 A final year B.Tech student majoring in Computer Science.

-- 🌱 I’m currently learning **Currently honing my skills in algorithms, data structures, and software development.**
+- 🌱 I’m **Currently honing my skills in algorithms, data structures, and software development.**

 - 👯 I’m looking to collaborate on **Open Source projects**